sirpfaira/gaia-bootcamp-ionic/README.md

 ### Assignment 5

 > A basic Node.js + Express.js server that connects to a MongoDB database and implements CRUD operations for student schema.

+### Assignment 6

+> A simple Node.js server implementing JWT, RBAC, rate limiting and CORS, together with a simple ionic react app implementing firebase authentication.

+### Assignment 7

+> An ionic app connected to a backend server deployed on Render storing sensitive data securely using environment variables.